pfansi/team-profile-generator/README.md

 - create the manager class file and test it .
 - created questions for each role.
 - created template html and css file
-- create functions that will generate the html file.
+- created functions that will generate the html file.
+- created a walkthrough video to demo our finished application

 ## Installation: